eikek/sharry/modules/microsite/docs/doc/webapp.md

 # Webapplication

-The web client is written in [Elm](https://elm-lang.org), an awesome programming language for the web :-).
+The web client is written in [Elm](https://elm-lang.org).
 The [tus javascript client library](https://github.com/tus/tus-js-client) is used to realize the resumable uploads.
 All the css is provided by [TailwindCSS](https://tailwindcss.com/).